 My daughter’s birthday is December 21st.
 She was actually due December 26th.
 I’m very glad she came a few days early.
 Anyway, so far she doesn’t really understand Christmas a ton.
-She’s going to be three this year and we haven’t made a huge deal over Christmas at home over the last two years since she was so small.
+She’s going to be five this year and we haven’t made a huge deal over Christmas at home over the last couple years since she was so small.
 Now, since she’s getting older we want to really celebrate Christmas but this also means we really need to start paying attention to her birthday too.
 We need to focus on separating her birthday from Christmas and really celebrating it like we would any other time of the year.

 My father’s birthday is December 15th and I know he still holds, 70 years later, some resentment for never truly having a birthday when he was growing up.
 It is definitely hard having a December birthday for this reason.
 I don’t want my daughter to grow up feeling resentful for never really celebrating her and her birthday.

 Here are some ideas, if you have a child with a December birthday, to help celebrate and focus on their birthday away from Christmas.